The Ultimate Guide to Credit Cards

 Source: LendingTree

-Residents in Connecticut carry the most credit card debt, averaging $9,408.
-Residents in Kentucky carry the lowest average credit card debt at $5,408.
-That means Connecticuters owe an average of 74% more on their cards than Kentuckians.
+Residents in New Jersey carry the most credit card debt, averaging $9,382.
+Residents in Kentucky carry the lowest average credit card debt at $5,237.
+That means New Jerseyans owe an average of 79% more on their cards than Kentuckians.

-Also interesting is that the four states with the highest average card balances are in the Northeastern US.
-The U.S. Bureau of Labor Statistics reports that the consumer price index, which reflects the cost of consumer goods and services, in the Northeast is up 3.1% from May of 2022.7
+Also interesting is that the four states with the highest average card balances are in New England and the Mid-Atlantic (New Jersey, Maryland, Connecticut, and Massachusetts).8 As of April 2025, the U.S. Bureau of Labor Statistics reports that the consumer price index, which reflects the cost of consumer goods and services, in the Northeast is up 3.1% year over year.9

 Americans’ Average Credit Card Debt by Age